How We Operate

 The issue of sustainability is always a concern for this field and for our work.
 When people ask us about our sustainability plan for projects, our answer is to point to the work our partners are doing and have done.
 It is essential to us that our involvement in the projects we collaborate on is not mandatory or long-term (beyond our agreed upon duration and fundraising).
 This points to a critical part of our work as a development organization: it’s better if we as a Western organization aren’t running the majority of the project work.
 We choose organizations that have had a history of impact on their communities; they are the experts of their communities, not us.
 They know what they’re doing, what their communities need, and our primary value add for them is our ability to connect them to resources beyond what they’re currently able to achieve by themselves.
 This means we mutually design programs that our partners have the ability to run and manage long-term without us.

 Our objectives with project work are relatively straight-forward: 1) we serve women and girls globally, not only in one area; 2) our volunteer project trips are authentic and custom-made according to each group; and 3) we serve local organizations who are imbedded in their communities.
 This last point is especially important.
-We know short of us moving to Cambodia, there’s really only so much we’re good for per project and per location.
-The organizations doing good work in lower-income countries already exist, and what we can do is channel resources to them through responsible volunteer experiences.
+The organizations doing good work in lower-income countries already exist, and what we can do is channel resources to them through equity projects and responsible volunteer experiences.

 A Shared Future